The Challenge

 What We Delivered

 An enterprise-wide security operations strategy defining the governance model, role definitions, space typologies, resourcing schedules, and a KPI framework with measurable performance targets.
-A site-specific security management plan for the new flagship site.
-Tender-ready procurement documentation enabling Powerhouse to go to market with defined scope and evaluation criteria.
+This was supported by a site-specific security management plan for the new flagship site and tender-ready procurement documentation that enabled Powerhouse to go to market with clearly defined scope and evaluation criteria.

 Why It Matters